 Not all driving convictions are considered criminal offences – some are classed as fixed penalty offences (also known as civil offences).
 Examples include parking violations, bus lane fines, and speeding tickets.
 These offences are typically dealt with through fines, points on a licence, and awareness courses, and do not result in a criminal record.
 By default, they will not show on a DBS check.

-Non-fixed penalty driving offences are more severe, however.
-Examples of these include driving without insurance, driving under the influence, and reckless driving.
+Non-fixed penalty driving offences are more severe.
+Examples of these include driving without insurance, driving drunk or under the influence of drugs, and reckless driving.
 In almost all circumstances, these will be disclosed in DBS checks.
 There is one specific instance where they could be left undisclosed, which we’ll cover next:

 Do Driving Offences Show On DBS Checks: Basic Checks and Spent Convictions

 Convictions that are considered “spent” under the Rehabilitation of Offenders Act 1974 will not be disclosed on Basic DBS checks.
 The length of time required for a conviction to become spent depends on the seriousness of the offence and the sentence imposed.
 For driving offences, the rehabilitation period usually ranges between five and eleven years, depending on the offence.
 So, even if you have a criminal driving offence, it won’t necessarily be disclosed by your DBS check.